sunilabrahamindia/sunilabraham/ai/index.md

   <div class="ai-card-marker">◆</div>
   <div class="ai-card-content">
     <h3>Building Intentional AI for India</h3>
+    <p class="ai-card-year">2025</p>
     <p>
-      Explores approaches to developing inclusive AI systems that address India's specific social and economic contexts.
-The piece draws on insights from the Pragati: AI for Impact convening, examining how intentional design choices can shape outcomes in agriculture, healthcare, and public services.
+      A Hindustan Times Genesis article published on 18 September 2025 examining how artificial intelligence can be deliberately designed to serve India's underserved communities.
+Draws on discussions from the Pragati: AI for Impact convening held in Delhi, exploring India's strategy of combining openness, affordability and inclusivity in AI development, with examples of grassroots AI applications transforming access to justice, healthcare and livelihoods.
     </p>
     <a href="/media/building-intentional-ai-for-india-hindustan-times/" class="ai-card-link">Read more →</a>
   </div>